minio/directpv-docs/content/installation/upgrade.md

 3. [Install the latest DirectPV CSI driver]({{< relref "/installation/_index.md#driver-installation" >}}).

 #### In-place upgrade

-Follow the below steps for an in-place upgrade
+Follow the steps below to perform an in-place upgrade:

-1. Upgrade DirectPV plugin by [this documentation](#upgrade-directpv-plugin).
+1. Use the following command to upgrade the DirectPV `krew` plugin:

    ```shb {.copy}
    kubectl krew upgrade directpv